 Dual Citizenship

-Portugal allows for dual citizenship, which means you can retain your original citizenship while holding Portuguese citizenship.
+Portugal allows for dual citizenship, which means you can retain your original citizenship while holding Portuguese citizenship and have aces to the Portugal passport.
 This offers flexibility and additional rights in both countries.

 Access to Healthcare and Education